Learn more about our faculty members.

 Melissa Ridley Elmes

-Dr. Melissa Ridley Elmes (B.A., French, The College of William and Mary; M.A., English, Longwood University; Ph.D., English, University of North Carolina Greensboro) is an interdisciplinary literary historian of the medieval period, with particular emphasis on the 10-15th-century Northern European and British Isles literatures and cultures, including Old/Middle English, Welsh, Irish, Anglo-Norman, and Old Norse/Icelandic.
-Her teaching and research interests include women's and gender studies, violence and trauma, alchemy and magic, monsters and the supernatural, Arthuriana, Chaucer, and outlaws and tricksters.
-She is an award-winning instructor as well as a high-profile scholar, with recent articles in Arthuriana and Medieval Perspectives and an edited collection of essays on the fairy Melusine (Brill, 2017).
-Dr. Elmes serves on the advisory boards of a number of scholarly organizations, and is currently a member of the MLA executive forum for Celtic Studies and vice-president of the Society for Medieval Feminist Scholarship.
+Dr. Melissa Ridley Elmes (B.A., French, The College of William and Mary; ; M.A., English, Longwood University; MFA, Creative Writing, Lindenwood University; Ph.D., English, University of North Carolina Greensboro) is an interdisciplinary literary historian of the medieval period, with particular emphasis on the 10-15th-century Northern European and British Isles literatures and cultures, including Old/Middle English, Welsh, Irish, Anglo-Norman, and Old Norse/Icelandic.
+Her teaching and research interests include women's and gender studies, violence and trauma, alchemy and magic, monsters and the supernatural, Arthuriana, Chaucer, outlaws and tricksters, and myth, folk, and fairy tales.
+She is an award-winning instructor as well as a high-profile scholar, with recent articles in Proceedings of the Harvard Celtic Colloquium, Modern Philology and Medieval Feminist Forum, an edited collection of essays on the fairy Melusine (Brill, 2017) and a forthcoming volume of essays on Food and Feast in Premodern Outlaw Tales (Routledge, 2021) alongside other forthcoming projects on female friendship, fairies and power, gender and violence in medieval drama, ethics in the Arthurian legend, and medieval and Celtic literature pedagogy.
+Dr. Elmes is also a writer of poetry and fiction, and the author of Arthurian Things: A Collection of Poems (Dark Myth Publications, 2020).
+She is Associate Editor of The Heroic Age, book reviews editor for Medieval Feminist Forum, serves on the advisory boards of several scholarly presses and organizations, and is currently a member of the MLA executive forum for Celtic Studies and the President of the Society for Medieval Feminist Scholarship.

 Elizabeth Fleitz is an associate professor of English, specializing in rhetoric and composition.
 She regularly teaches courses on grammar and the teaching of writing, as well as all levels of first-year writing.
 She developed the Writing and Professional Communication minor, and also teaches technical and business writing.
 She received her Ph.D. in Rhetoric and Writing from Bowling Green State University in 2009, where she wrote her dissertation studying cookbooks as a multimodal, feminist genre.
-She has most recently been published in the edited collection Type Matters (Parlor Press, 2017) and was an invited contributor to the University of Michigan Sweetland Digital Rhetoric Collaborative's Spring 2017 blog carnival.
-Dr. Fleitz is the Reviews section editor for the peer-reviewed journal Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
+She has most recently been published in the edited collection Type Matters (Parlor Press, 2017) and was a contributor to the 25th anniversary issue of the journal Peitho.
+Dr. Fleitz is an editor for the Topoi/Praxis sections of the peer-reviewed journal Kairos: A Journal of Rhetoric, Technology, and Pedagogy.

-Tracy Flicek is a three-time Lindenwood alumna and has been part of the university’s community since 2006.
+Tracy Flicek has been part of the Lindenwood community since 2006 and is a three-time alumna.
 She completed a Bachelor of Arts in Spanish and International Studies in 2010, a Master of Arts in International Studies in 2011, and a Master of Arts in TESOL (Teaching English to Speakers of Other Languages) in 2012.
-During her time at Lindenwood, she was a member of the Lionettes dance team and Sigma Delta Pi Spanish Honor Society.
-Professor Flicek has been a full-time faculty member since January 2013, specializing in reading and writing instruction for non-native English users.
-She maintains membership in MidTESOL and TESOL International Association and is currently working on her Ph.D. in Composition and TESOL at Indiana University of Pennsylvania.
+During her time as a student, she was a member of the Lionettes dance team and Sigma Delta Pi Spanish Honor Society.
+Professor Flicek became a full-time faculty member in January 2013 as an instructor in the English as a Second Language and English Preparedness Programs specializing in reading and writing instruction for multilingual English users.
+She maintains membership in MidTESOL and TESOL International Association and is currently working on her Ph.D. in Composition and Applied Linguistics at Indiana University of Pennsylvania.